Establishing Guardianships for Individuals with Special Needs

-At the Phoenix law firm of Emily R. Taylor, Attorney PLLC, we have more than seven years of experience helping individuals and families establish long-term and special needs plans.
-We will assess your unique situation, help you understand your options and guide you through the process of providing the best care possible for your loved one.
+Emily R. Taylor has more than eleven years of experience helping individuals and families establish long-term and special needs plans.
+At Emily R. Taylor, Attorney PLLC, our team will assess your unique situation, help you understand your options, and guide you through the process of providing the best care possible for your loved one.

 Your options may include: